Non degeneracy of blow-up solutions of non-quantized singular Liouville-type equations and the convexity of the mean field entropy of the Onsager vortex model with singular sources: Introduction

-\begin{thm} Under the same hypothesis of Theorem \ref{main-theorem-2} but assuming $\alpha_M\le 0$ and (\ref{neg-crit}), in any one of the following situations: \begin{enumerate} \item $\alpha_M=0$,\, $L(\mathbf{p})\neq 0$,\, $\det \big(D^2f^*(p_{m_1+1},\cdots,p_m)\big)\neq 0,$ \item $\alpha_M=0$, $L(\mathbf{p})=0$, $D(\mathbf{p})\neq 0$, $\det \big(D^2f^*(p_{m_1+1},\cdots,p_m)\big)\neq 0,$ \item $\alpha_M<0$, $D(\mathbf{p})\neq 0$, \end{enumerate} the same non degeneracy property as in Theorem \ref{main-theorem-2} holds true. \end{thm} The proof of the above two theorems is highly depended on the refined estimates recently obtained in \cite{byz-1}, which notably allow us to avoid the requirement that singular blow-up points must be critical points of specific Kirchoff-Routh-type functionals.
-This is essential for the application discussed in the second part of the paper and is quite unexpected from a physical standpoint, as long-lived vortex structures are generally observed to concentrate at the critical points of these finite-dimensional functionals \cite{caglioti-2}.
-In fact, to apply the non-degeneracy result within the framework of Onsager mean field vortex theory, we need the counterpart conclusions of Theorems \ref{main-theorem-2} and \eqref{mainly-case-2} for the Dirichlet problem \eqref{r-equ-flat} (or \eqref{equ-flat}).
+\begin{thm} Under the same hypothesis of Theorem \ref{main-theorem-2} but assuming $\alpha_M\le 0$ and (\ref{neg-crit}), then in any one of the following situations: \begin{enumerate} \item $\alpha_M=0$,\, $L(\mathbf{p})\neq 0$,\, $\det \big(D^2f^*(p_{m_1+1},\cdots,p_m)\big)\neq 0,$ \item $\alpha_M=0$, $L(\mathbf{p})=0$, $D(\mathbf{p})\neq 0$, $\det \big(D^2f^*(p_{m_1+1},\cdots,p_m)\big)\neq 0,$ \item $\alpha_M<0$, $D(\mathbf{p})\neq 0$, \end{enumerate} the same non degeneracy property as in Theorem \ref{main-theorem-2} holds true. \end{thm} The proof of the above two theorems is highly dependent on the refined estimates recently obtained in \cite{byz-1}, which notably allow us for \emph{Class One} problems to avoid the requirement that singular blow-up points must be critical points of specific Kirchoff-Routh type functionals.
+In the second part of this paper we apply the results about \emph{Class Two} problems to the Onsager mean field vortex model with singular sources.
+Since long-lived vortex structures are generally expected to concentrate at the critical points of Kirchoff-Routh type functionals (\cite{caglioti-2},\cite{ma-wei}), we will focus on the physically more interesting situation where a negative source (co-rotating vortex) satisfies this property.
+However we need the counterpart conclusions of the above results (in particular Theorem \ref{mainly-case-2}) for the Dirichlet problem \eqref{r-equ-flat} (or \eqref{equ-flat}).
 To present these results, we first introduce some local and global quantities that are appropriate for describing the combinations of blow-up points.
 We define the following:

 and, similar to notations for the first part, assume (\ref{largest-s}) for $(\alpha_1,\cdots,\alpha_m)$, where we keep the same conventions about $I_1$ and $\alpha_M$.
 Next let us define,

 and let $D^2f_{\Omega}^*$ be the Hessian on $\Omega$.
 Of course, in this case $(p_{m_1+1},\cdots,p_m)$ is a critical point of $f_{\Omega}^*$ (\cite{ma-wei}).
 Concerning {\em Class one} we have,